 Birth Cohort Infant Mortality Rate.
 The birth cohort method of calculating the infant mortality tracks all infants born within a calendar year throughout their first year of life.
-When calculating 1995 infant mortality, all infants who were born during 1995 and died prior to their first birthday, whether in 1995 or in 1996, are counted in the birth cohort.
-In this report, birth cohort has been calculated for infants born in 1995, since data on deaths is complete only through 1996.
-(See also Death Cohort Infant Mortality Rate.)
+When calculating 2000 birth cohort rate, all infants who were born during 2000 and died prior to their first birthday, whether in 2000 or in 2001 are included in the numerator.
+The denominator includes all live births in 2000.